o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--san-jose-state-university/index.md

 *this data is from topuxschool.com*

-# What's special about Master in Human Factors / Ergonomics(HFE) - SJSU
+# What's special about Master of Human Factors / Ergonomics(HFE) - SJSU

 ## HFE Track Ideas [🔗](https://www.sjsu.edu/hfe/prospective-students/hfe-trackideas/)
 Students are welcome to create their own emphases within the HFE program.
 All HFE students must complete the core course requirements as outlined in the course requirements page of this site.